Philosophy of suicide: Christian-inspired philosophy

 Christian theology almost universally condemns suicide as being a crime against God.
 G. K. Chesterton calls suicide "the ultimate and absolute evil, the refusal to take an interest in existence".
-He argues that a person who kills himself, as far as he is concerned, destroys the entire world (apparently exactly repeating Maimonides' view).
+He argues that a person who kills themself, as far as he is concerned, destroys the entire world (apparently exactly repeating Maimonides' view).

 Liberalism

-John Stuart Mill argued, in his influential essay "On Liberty", that since the sine qua non of liberty is the power of the individual to make choices, any choice that one might make that would deprive one of the ability to make further choices should be prevented.
+John Stuart Mill argued, in his influential essay "On Liberty," that since the sine qua non of liberty is the power of the individual to make choices, any choice that one might make that would deprive one of the ability to make further choices should be prevented.
 Thus, for Mill, selling oneself into slavery should be prevented in order to avoid precluding the ability to make further choices.
 Concerning these matters, Mill writes in "On Liberty":

-"Not only persons are not held to engagements which violate the rights of third parties, but it is sometimes considered a sufficient reason for releasing them from an engagement, that it is injurious to themselves.
-In this and most other civilized countries, for example, an engagement by which a person should sell himself, or allow himself to be sold, as a slave, would be null and void; neither enforced by law nor by opinion.
-The ground for thus limiting his power of voluntarily disposing of his own lot in life, is apparent, and is very clearly seen in this extreme case.
-The reason for not interfering, unless for the sake of others, with a person's voluntary acts, is consideration for his liberty.
-His voluntary choice is evidence that what he so chooses is desirable, or at the least endurable, to him, and his good is on the whole best provided for by allowing him to take his own means of pursuing it.
-But by selling himself for a slave, he abdicates his liberty; he forgoes any future use of it, beyond that single act.
-He therefore defeats, in his own case, the very purpose which is the justification of allowing him to dispose of himself.
-He is no longer free; but is thenceforth in a position which has no longer the presumption in its favour, that would be afforded by his voluntarily remaining in it.
-The principle of freedom cannot require that he should be free not to be free.
-It is not freedom, to be allowed to alienate his freedom".